YuvalMandel1/Real-ESRGAN_architecture_images_finetune/README.md

         *  *finetune_realesrgan_x4plus_architecture.yml* in the <your_dir>/Real-ESRGAN-master/options folder.
         *  *train_finetune_architecture.py* in the <your_dir>/Real-ESRGAN-master/realesrgan folder.
     + For inference existing models
         *  put the pre-trained models (.pth files) in the <your_dir>/Real-ESRGAN-master/weights folder.
-You can take our pre-trained model from here: https://drive.google.com/drive/folders/1uPlHxRRRZFtSUpNVe1h8xZoWTGwKmd0H?usp=sharing.
+You can take our pre-trained model from <a href="https://drive.google.com/drive/folders/1uPlHxRRRZFtSUpNVe1h8xZoWTGwKmd0H?usp=sharing">here</a>.
 3. We suggest to upload the updated folder to google drive and work with google colab, but it is possible to work with other tools with some modifications.
 4. open the *Real_ESRGAN_architecture_finetune.ipynb* file and from then you can run the code, needed explnations are in the notebook.